 \subsubsection{\textbf{Few-shot Relation Extraction (FSRE)}}

-FSRE aims to predict the relationship between two entities in a sentence by training with a few labeled instances in each relation.
-In realistic scenarios, only the common relationships can obtain enough labeled examples, while most other relationships have very limited relational facts.
+FSRE aims to predict the relationship between two entities in a sentence by training with a few labeled instances for each relation.
+In realistic scenarios, only common relationships can obtain enough labeled examples, while most other relationships have very limited relational facts.
 FSRE has the potential to handle ``long-tail'' relations that have limited relational facts.
-In this section, we systematically present the advanced FSRE approaches by categorizing them into two groups: 1) Metric Learning and 2) Knowledge-enhanced Learning.
-In addition, we will discuss the most recently prompt-based methods with pre-trained language models for few-shot RE tasks in Section \ref{sec:PLMs}.
+In this section, we systematically present advanced FSRE approaches by categorizing them into two groups: 1) Metric Learning and 2) Knowledge-enhanced Learning.
+Additionally, we will discuss the most recent prompt-based methods with PLMs for few-shot RE tasks in Section \ref{sec:PLMs}.